5 Steps: How to set goals in uncertain times

 Circle different categories and sort out everything you wrote down.

 This will help your focus around setting goals.
 It is great to reach for the stars, but you only have two arms.
-You never want to limit what you can achieve, but you don’t want to overwhelm yourself either, and set goals that may not be realistic or attainable for the season that you are in.
+You never want to limit what you can achieve, but you don’t want to overwhelm yourself either.
+Set goals that are realistic or attainable for the season that you are in.

 For example, Get Yoga Teacher Certification has gone on my brainstorm list for the past few years, but the timing has not aligned for this to shift from a dream to an attainable goal.